Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender-endpoint/review-scan-results-microsoft-defender-antivirus.md

 :::image type="content" source="../../media/wdav-get-mpthreat.png" alt-text="Código de PowerShell.":::

-Consulte [Use PowerShell cmdlets to configure and run Antivirus de Microsoft Defender](use-powershell-cmdlets-microsoft-defender-antivirus.md) and Defender for Cloud [cmdlets](/powershell/module/defender/) para obtener más información sobre cómo usar PowerShell con Antivirus de Microsoft Defender.
+Consulte [Use PowerShell cmdlets to configure and run Antivirus de Microsoft Defender](use-powershell-cmdlets-microsoft-defender-antivirus.md) and Defender Antivirus [cmdlets](/powershell/module/defender/) for more information on how to use PowerShell with Antivirus de Microsoft Defender.

 ## <a name="use-windows-management-instruction-wmi-to-review-scan-results"></a>Usar Windows de administración de documentos (WMI) para revisar los resultados del examen